whoisryosuke/blender-render-dpi/README.md

 Perfect if you do print work and need to export images at high resolutions, and don't feel like doing DPI math to convert your design's physical dimensions to pixels.

-> ⚠️ Note that **your image in Blender will still save as 72dpi unless you use the "auto save" feature.** You'll need to use a tool like Photoshop to convert it to 300dpi (using Image > Image Size).
-But using this addon - your image won't lose any quality since you'll have all the pixel density you need for the resolution change.

 ## ⬇️ Installation

 1. [Download the plugin zip](https://github.com/whoisryosuke/blender-render-dpi/releases/download/v0.0.2/render_dpi-0.0.2.zip) from the releases page